datascape/construction/projects/README.md

 Unit has a leak in valve that prevented soldering.
 Earl says we can solder it now that all freon is removed.<br><br>
 Earl was told by the supply store that we could use $50/lb R425a or similar to refill.<br>
 Johnstone Supply Atlanta told Loren they use 407c, 427a, MO99 based on the pressure.
 Said to flush whole system for oil.
+Josh said "Replace the existing lineset on both systems will ensure that we have a clean lineset that is properly sized for new 407C and future 410A refrigerants."

 9. Pump down freon and move AC serving downstairs.
 This one is currently working.
 Ideally confirm upstairs AC is functional before disconnecting downstairs AC.
 Optional: Add 3/4" pipe valve to this unit too.